-The District's adult and family education programming is supported by a combination of federal and local funding (about \$1.2 million of Title II funding annually and \$3.8 million in local funds), and currently funds 23 organizations to offer Adult Basic Education (ABE), Adult Secondary Education (ASE) inclusive of the General Educational Development Program (GED) and National External Diploma Program (NEDP), English as a Second Language (ESL), English Literacy/Civics Education (EL Civics), Family Literacy, Occupational Literacy, Digital Literacy, Career Essential Boot-Camp and Postsecondary Education and Workforce Transition and Ancillary Services to District residents.
-Nearly 4,000 District residents are served by OSSE AFE providers annually.
-OSSE AFE sub-grantees include community-based organizations, faith-based organizations, and select DCPS and DC Public Charter Schools that specialize in serving a diverse population of District residents (e.g. individuals with low income who are educationally disadvantaged, single parents, displaced homemakers, families, individuals with limited English proficiency, adults with learning disabilities, older youth, individuals who are homeless and returning citizens).
+OSSE AFE sub-grantees include community-based organizations, faith-based organizations, and select DC Public Charter Schools that specialize in serving a diverse population of District residents (e.g. individuals with low income who are educationally disadvantaged, single parents, displaced homemakers, families, individuals with limited English proficiency, adults with learning disabilities, older youth, individuals who are homeless, and returning citizens).

-Prior to WIOA, beginning in 2008, the OSSE AFE began working with its WIA partners including DOES, the DHS, DDS/RSA, and other organizations to better coordinate intake, assessment, and referral practices among DC agencies in an effort to streamline and coordinate the provision of education, training and other related services to District residents.
+Prior to WIOA, beginning in 2008, the OSSE AFE began working with its WIA partners including DOES, DHS, DDS/RSA, and other organizations to better coordinate intake, assessment, and referral practices among DC agencies in an effort to streamline and coordinate the provision of education, training, and other related services to District residents.
 These efforts include the ongoing implementation of the DC Data Vault (DV), a transactional data system that facilitates the referral of District residents to and from OSSE AFE and DOES, including plans to add DHS, DDS/RSA, UDC-CC and other partner agencies.
-The DV links customers to programs and services (i.e. adult literacy, occupational literacy, digital literacy, Career Essential Boot-Camp, postsecondary education and training), tracks customer participation, performance, progress and outcomes, and facilitates cross agency communication and case management of services for DC residents.
-OSSE and DOES also partner to offer integrated occupational literacy (training and education regarding a specific sector) with adult basic education, adult secondary education, GED instruction, and/or English language instruction to create contextualized educational opportunities for learners so that they can develop essential employment skills needed for the successful entry into a given field, while also improving basic reading, writing, math, and/or English skills.
+The DV links customers to programs and services (i.e. integrated education and training providers), tracks customer participation, performance, progress and outcomes, and facilitates cross-agency communication and case management of services for DC residents.
 To allow the sharing of the client data and to ensure the DV meets FERPA and HIPPA requirements, all residents who will be served through the DV sign a Release of Information form so that agencies can best share only the necessary data to make appropriate referrals and meet the customer's needs.
 Furthermore, WIOA core partners enter into Data Sharing Agreements to meet the needs of District residents and to help facilitate the sharing and reporting of outcome data.
 Social security numbers, if available, are collected during the intake process and are required for employment data matching purposes.
 Follow-up activities on student attainment of core goals will include data matching, where possible, and the continuation of surveying.